tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 # Cookies and Sessions
 In this chapter, we will be touching on the basics of handling *sessions* and storing *cookies*.
-Both go hand in hand with each other, and are of paramount importance in modern day Web applications.
+Both go hand in hand with each other, and provide the basis for persisting the current state of the application.
 In the previous chapter, the Django framework used sessions and cookies to handle the login and logout functionality.
 However, all this was done behind the scenes.
 Here we will explore exactly what is going on under the hood, and how we can use cookies ourselves for other purposes.

 ## Cookies, Cookies Everywhere!
 Whenever a request to a website is made, the webserver returns the content of the requested page.
 In addition, one or more cookies may also be sent as part of the request.
 Consider a cookie as a small piece of information sent from the server to the client.
 When a request is about to be sent, the client checks to see if any cookies that match the address of server exist on the client.
 If so, they are included in the request.
 The server can then interpret the cookies as part of the request's context and generate a response to suit.